hzget/hzget.github.io/ml_tutorials/ml_tutorials.md

 #### Traditional method

-The programmer writes hard code rules - ratio of green and yellow pixels.
+The programmer studies their properties and finds rules to distinguish them - ratio of green and yellow pixels.
+After that, he writes a hard coded program that contains this rule.
 The drawbacks:

 * have to find rules and write code manually
 * can not handle new situations: grey image; images do not contain apples or oranges in them at all